LiteLDev/LeviLamina/README.md

 > [!WARNING]
 > **As a developer, you should carefully read and adhere to our [EULA](EULA.en.md) and [usage guidelines](docs/main/common_guides/usage_guidelines.en.md).**

-If you have any questions or comments about this disclaimer, please contact the developer.

 ## Install & Usage

 Please refer to [Quickstart](https://lamina.levimc.org/quickstart/)